HeatherAn/recommended-coding-practices/19-Code-Errors.md

 - Check **conservation laws** (invariants).
 - Visualize!

 Once testing has uncovered problems, the next step is to fix them!
 This is what is called **debugging**.
 You will most likely spend >80% of the time debugging a code.
 Do not worry!
 That is normal!
 As mentioned before: **check for typos**, **understand** what the language/compiler/interpreter is informing you, and **read the errors**.
 Some errors will be easily spotted.
-But some will not.
+Some will not.
 Some errors will refer to specific issues with the writing of the code (syntax errors, index errors, file not found type of errors, etc.), while others will point out problems related to the actual "functioning" or "processing" of the code (e.g., an algorithm does not converge because of rounding errors).

 For debugging the code: